 Located on the southeast corner of La Digue Island is the one and only Grand Anse.
 This wide, sandy bay has some of the bluest water I've ever laid my eyes on.
 At each headland, towering granite boulders pile up to form natural, protected walls that are connected by a string of coconut palm trees along the shore.

 Grand Anse is an excellent beach for swimming because the water is much deeper than those found on the west side.
-The ambience here is also much more relaxed, with just a single beach bar and a few small makeshift shelters dotting the shore.
+The ambiance here is also much more relaxed, with just a single beach bar and a few small makeshift shelters dotting the shore.

 Getting to Grand Anse is very easy by bicycle and doesn't require any hiking.